cdincer/cmclean/README.md

 # cmclean
 Contact Manager made in Clean Architecture.
-Made with Visual Studio Code.
+Made with Visual Studio 2022.
-Steps for setting it up.</br>
-1-Use cmcleanWorkspace.code-workspace to open up the whole project in a single workspace.</br>
-2-Use docker-compose.yml to start up the required PostgresqlDB (DB is tested on a yyyy-MM-dd system)</br>
-Use the docker extension in VS Code or whatever way you prefer.</br>
-3-As you start cmclean.API, commands in InitializeDB.cs which is in Helpers folder</br>
-will replace any tables existed insert sample records for you to look around with.</br>
-4-Additional scenarios for testing stuff is below.</br>
+Use Docker-compose to start everything up through CLI Or you can use the debug option in Visual Studio to start it up and look through it.

 # Random testing scenarios